Atlantic Canada Equestrian Championships

 - Qualifying scores will be considered from any 2 sanctioned competitions:

-- One of the two may be used from a PEI IRHA sanctioned competition.
+- One or more may be used from a PEI IRHA sanctioned competition.

 - One or more may be used from General or NRHA classes at NRHA judged competitions.